-'We are driving the transition to zero-emission mobility.
+"We are driving the transition to zero-emission mobility."

-We are evolving from a sales promoter to a promoter of sustainability or even promoter of sustainable mobility in the Volkswagen Group.
+'We are evolving from a sales promoter to a promoter of sustainability or even promoter of sustainable mobility in the Volkswagen Group.

-increasing sales of BEVs (battery electric vehicles) for the Volkswagen Group."
+....We are also systematically increasing sales of BEVs (battery electric vehicles) for the Volkswagen Group."